War on terror: 11 September attacks

 On the morning of 11 September 2001, nineteen men hijacked four jet airliners, all of them bound for California.
-Once the hijackers assumed control of the jet airliners, they told the passengers that they had a bomb on board and would spare the lives of passengers and crew once their demands were met—no passenger and crew actually suspected that they would use the jet airliners as suicide weapons since it had never happened before in history, and many previous hijacking attempts had been resolved with the passengers and crew escaping unharmed after obeying the hijackers.
+Once the hijackers assumed control of the jet airliners, they told the passengers that they had a bomb on board and would spare the lives of passengers and crew once their demands were met—no passenger and crew actually suspected that they would use the jet airliners as suicide weapons since it had never happened before in history; many previous hijacking attempts had been resolved with the passengers and crew escaping unharmed after obeying the hijackers.
 The hijackers—members of al-Qaeda's Hamburg cell—intentionally crashed two jet airliners into the Twin Towers of the World Trade Center in New York City.
 Both buildings collapsed within two hours from fire damage related to the crashes, destroying nearby buildings and damaging others.
 The hijackers crashed a third jet airliner into the Pentagon in Arlington County, Virginia, just outside Washington, D.C.
-The fourth jet airliner crashed into a field near Shanksville, Pennsylvania, after some of its passengers and flight crew attempted to retake control of the jet airliners, which the hijackers had redirected toward Washington, D.C., to target the White House or the U.S. Capitol.
+The fourth jet airliner crashed into a field near Shanksville, Pennsylvania, after some of its passengers and flight crew attempted to retake control of the jet airliner, which the hijackers had redirected toward Washington, D.C., to target the White House or the US Capitol.
 None of the flights had any survivors.
 A total of 2,977 victims and the 19 hijackers perished in the attacks.
 Fifteen of the nineteen were citizens of Saudi Arabia, and the others were from the United Arab Emirates (2), Egypt, and Lebanon.

-On 13 September, for the first time ever, NATO invoked Article 5 of the North Atlantic Treaty, which commits each member state to consider an armed attack against one member state to be an armed attack against them all.
+On 13 September, for the first time, NATO invoked Article 5 of the North Atlantic Treaty, which commits each member state to consider an armed attack against one member state to be an armed attack against them all.
 The invocation of Article 5 led to Operation Eagle Assist and Operation Active Endeavour.
-On 18 September 2001, President Bush signed the Authorization for Use of Military Force Against Terrorists passed by Congress a few days prior; the authorization is still active to this day and has been used to justify numerous military actions.
+On 18 September 2001, President Bush signed the Authorization for Use of Military Force Against Terrorists, which Congress had passed a few days earlier; the authorization remains in effect and has been used to justify numerous military actions.